 There is no calculation required to prepare the target as it is meant to maintain the baseline pumping level of 700,000 AFY groundwater production.
+This volume assumes recharge activities continue in order to maintain groundwater levels.

 E.3 Target Tracking